paulo-neto/paulo-neto/README.md

 ### Hello people 👋

 I'm Paulo Neto from Brazil, I'm a Software Engineer.
-I'm a Java Programmer, javaScript, Scala and Type Script.
+I'm a Java, javaScript, Scala and Type Script Programmer.
 I have experience with distributed and web applications.

 <a href="https://github.com/paulo-neto/paulo-neto">